 The best way to see how this works, is by just diving right in and trying to set up the stack, with some test application like Jekyll.

 - Install your favorite Linux distro.
 It doesn’t matter much if you’re using Fedora, Ubuntu, Debian, OpenSuse or something else, as long as you have Docker available.
 Note that some distros (Like Fedora) may have SELinux enabled, which can be painful to configure correctly during setup.
 If you have SELinux, I recommend using

 setenforce 0to temporarily set it to permissive mode.
-You can always generate an SELinux policy based on the logs it’ll generate at a later stage (I’ll write a tutorial on that at some point too)
+You can always generate an SELinux policy based on the logs it’ll generate at a later stage

 - Install both